Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

 #### Prerequisites

-At least one connection has been created, see [Create a connection](#create-psp-connection).
+At least one connection has been created, see [Create PSP connection](#create-psp-connection).

 #### Procedure